RyGaL1995/Password-Expiration-Reminder/README.md

 Powershell Script to Prompt user to change Password when it expires in less than 5 days if there is no poup in a terminal/citrix server enviroment.

-Created and tested in a Windows Server 2008 R2 DC and Citrix XA 6.5 Server
+Created and tested in a Windows Server 2008 R2 DC and Citrix XA 6.5 Server Tested and working on Windows Server 2012 R2 DC and Citrix XA 7.2 Server

 Why?